davideganna/DataMorphers/README.md

 ## Extending `datamorphers` with Custom Implementations

 The `datamorphers` package allows you to define custom transformations by implementing your own DataMorphers.
-These custom implementations extend the base ones and can be used seamlessly within the pipeline.
+These user-defined implementations extend the base ones and can be used seamlessly within the pipeline.

 ### Creating a Custom DataMorpher